 - In Kyo Kara Maoh, there is no way to tell between demons and humans by looking at them.
 (Lampshaded in the anime when Yuri's mother is disappointed her husband and children don't have wings.
 The only difference between them is their aging process, so in order to see if someone is human or not you just have to lock them up for a decade or two.
 Or ask them.

-- Then there are all the residents of the magic world, who are completely human but for, say, pointy ears, or dragon horns.
+- All the residents of the magic world are apparently human but for, say, pointy ears, or dragon horns.

 - Chachamaru went comically unnoticed by most of the rest of the class (apart from Chisame), and has become more so with the addition of Synthetic Skin.
 This has reached the point that, where once it was obvious due to mechanical limbs, it's only the antennae that really distinguishes her as an android anymore.